Malware Protection Test September 2018

 |Very few (0-1 FPs)|

 Few (2-10 FP's)

 many (over 100 FPs)

-All the products participating in this test achieved high scores (over 99%) relative to simple file-detection tests.
+All the products included in this test achieved relatively high scores.
 There are two reasons for this.
 Firstly, a representative set of prevalent malware samples is used.
-Secondly, in addition to on-demand detection, the test includes on-access detection and on-execution protection.
+Secondly, in addition to on-demand detection, the test includes on-access detection and on-execution protection with cloud connectivity.
 Due to the very high overall standard thus reached, the minimum scores needed for the different award levels is also very high compared to other tests.

 Offline vs. Online Detection Rates